 Massachusetts defines an assault as:

 A person doesn't need to inflict injury or even make physical contact with another to commit an assault.
 For example, throwing a punch at someone—even if the punch misses—is the first type of assault.
-For this type of assault, the victim does not need to be afraid of, or even aware of, the defendant's actions.
+For this type of assault, the victim doesn't need to be afraid of, or even aware of, the other person's actions.

-In Massachusetts, a defendant commits assault and battery by deliberately touching the victim:
+In Massachusetts, someone commits assault and battery by deliberately touching the victim:

 For example, hitting someone would be assault and battery.
-But the victim does not need to sustain an injury, as long as there is physical contact (no matter how slight).
+But the victim doesn't need to sustain an injury, as long as there is physical contact (no matter how slight).

-The crime of assault and the crime of assault and battery begin as misdemeanors, but the penalties increase when:
+The crime of assault and the crime of assault and battery begin as misdemeanors, but can become felonies when:

 Massachusetts' laws carry numerous enhancements for assault and assault-and-battery crimes.
-Those factors listed above summarize the primary enhancements—be sure to consult with an attorney or Massachusetts General Laws for more information.
+Those factors listed above summarize the primary enhancements—but be sure to consult with an attorney or Massachusetts General Laws for more information.

 Assaults and batteries that cause injury can be punished more severely.
 Massachusetts' assault laws refer to bodily injury and serious or substantial bodily injury.